ail-project/ail-feeder-discord/README.md

 The program does the following in this order:

-1. login with the given account (token in `etc/token.txt`)
+1. Login with the given account (token in `etc/token.txt`)
-2. fetch all the servers the user is already part of
+2. Fetch all the servers the user is already part of
-3. scan the channels in each server for the given query, if a match is found, extract the data and upload it to the AIL framework
+3. Scan the channels in each server for the given query, if a match is found, extract the data and upload it to the AIL framework
-4. after scanning for the query in the messages, the program looks for URLs in the channels, if a URL is found, extract the data and upload it to the AIL framework
+4. After scanning for the query in the messages, the program looks for URLs in the channels, if a URL is found, extract the data and upload it to the AIL framework
+5. When the scan is done, the program gives a few choices to continue:
+    * 'exit' &rarr; finish the execution of the program
+    * 'join' &rarr; join 20 servers from the `server-invite-codes.txt` file
+    * 'leave' &rarr; leave all the servers the user is on
+    * 'leave &#60;number&#62;' &rarr; leave &#60;number&#62; servers the user is on
-5. once the scan is complete, the program starts to listen for incoming messages for `scantime` seconds
+6. Once 'exit' was passed as an option, the program starts to listen for incoming messages for `scantime` seconds
-6. when a message comes in, matching the query or containing a link, the data is extracted and uploaded
+7. When a message comes in, matching the query or containing a link, the data is extracted and uploaded
-7. when the `scantime` seconds are up, the program exits
+8. When the `scantime` seconds are up, the program exits

-NB: When a new message arrives during steps 2-4, the program treats the new message first and continues the previous scan after completing the new incoming message.
+NB: When a new message arrives during steps 2-5, the program treats the new message first and continues the previous scan after completing the new incoming message.

 ## Output to AIL